pepperoni21/vastboard/README.md

 # Vastboard
 ### A simple Valence plugin for making scoreboards easier to manage.
+Its usage has been inspired by the [FastBoard](https://github.com/MrMicky-FR/FastBoard) library for Bukkit.

 # Installation
 ### Add Vastboard to your project